Gambler's Ruin and the ICM: Background

 \begin{example} Let us return to Example~\ref{wsop-example} with $A=169$, $B=301$, and $C=817$; also $\alpha=\$10$\,M, $\beta=\$6$\,M, and $\gamma=\$4$\,M. Using the ICM probabilities from Table~\ref{ICM-table}, we get $(\$5.325\,\text{M}, \$6.287\,\text{M}, \$8.388\,\text{M})$, which is consistent with ICMizer (2020), whereas using the interpolated gambler's ruin probabilities from Example~\ref{wsop-interp3}, we get $(\$5.270\,\text{M}, \$6.293\,\text{M}, \$8.437\,\text{M})$.
 The player with third-largest chip total gets about \$54\,K more from an ICM chop than from a GR chop.

 \end{example}

 \begin{remarks} \begin{enumerate}[(1)]

 \item \textit{ICM is different from gambler's ruin}.
 Consider $N=6$ and initial capital $A=1$, $B=2$, and $C=3$.
 What is the chance the elimination order is 321?
-Using the exact calculation in Table~\ref{EliminationOrder} and the ICM formula yields
+Using the exact calculation in Figure~\ref{EliminationOrder} and the ICM formula yields

 \item \textit{The results can be of different orders of magnitude}.
 With starting capitals $1,1,N-2$,

 \item \textit{Sometimes they agree}.
 With starting capitals $i,i,N-2i$, where $1\le i<N/2$,

 \item \textit{They are often quite different}.
 In the next section we calculate of the ratios